MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex3_DLP_reports.md

 1. Log into the Client 2 VM (LON-CL2) as the **lon-cl2\admin** account.

-2. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft 365 compliance portal as **Megan Bowen** MeganB@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as **Megan Bowen** MeganB@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Megan's password should be provided by your lab hosting provider.

-3. In the left navigation pane, select **Reports** and observe your access to the Reports Dashboard.
+1. In the left navigation pane, select **Reports** and observe your access to the Reports Dashboard.

-You now verified that the access has been configured and the new compliance officer can view reports in the Compliance center.
+You now verified that the access has been configured and the new compliance officer can view reports in the Purview portal.

 ## You have completed the Lab 2.
 Proceed to Lab 3 - Exercise 1.